 - On 19th November 1971, Geoffrey Rippon addressed the States of Deliberation in special session.
 He said: "Under the proposals your fiscal autonomy has been guaranteed.
 I can say quite categorically that there will be no question of your having to apply a value-added tax or any part of Community policy on taxation."

 - He offered "a choice of accepting or rejecting the terms that have been negotiated", and stated that it was not for him "to try to influence you in that decision, because the decision is yours, and yours alone.
 I can only say to you today that I know what my decision would be".

 - On 15th December 1971 the States of Guernsey concurred by voting unanimously to accept the negotiated terms.

-- Protocol 3 to the UK Treaty of Accession to the EEC
+- Protocol 3 to the UK Treaty of Accession to the European Economic Community

 - Guernsey is neither a separate Member State nor an Associate Member of the European Union.
 The terms relating exclusively to the Channel Islands and the Isle of Man were subsequently embodied in Protocol No. 3 of the Treaty of Accession of the United Kingdom to the EEC, signed on 22 January 1972.

 - Protocol No. 3 placed the Channel Islands and the Isle of Man within the Common Customs territory and the Common External Tariff of the EEC.
 Broadly speaking this means that no customs duties are applied to goods exported to members of the customs union but a common customs tariff applies to goods imported into the customs union from non-member countries.